 First introduced to the subject of ADR and trained as a mediator as long ago as 1995, Graham came to realise that litigation over points of “principle” is often the result of parties’ failure to make a dispassionate assessment not only of the legal merits but also their genuine interests, and of a reluctance to appreciate that the use of objectively justifiable criteria can assist negotiation.

-Graham practises as a general or commercial mediator, is a subscribing member of the Civil Mediation Council and a CMC Registered mediator, and in his role as a mediator he has applied skills learnt – as a barrister and tribunal judge and also from his previous mediations – to help resolve disputes covering a wide range of subject areas, including landlord & tenant, building disputes, partnership, breach of contract (from equipment leasing to an introduction agency), rights of way, interests in land, boundary disputes, wills and family provision, and professional negligence.
+Graham practises as a general or commercial mediator and in that role he has applied skills learnt – as a barrister and tribunal judge and also from his previous mediations – to help resolve disputes covering a wide range of subject areas, including landlord & tenant, building disputes, partnership, breach of contract (from equipment leasing to an introduction agency), rights of way, interests in land, boundary disputes, wills and family provision, and professional negligence.

 Court of Appeal, High Court (Chancery Division & Administrative Court), County Court, Court of Protection, First-tier Tribunal Property Chamber (Land Registration & Residential Property divisions)

 First-tier Tribunal Judge (fee paid), Property Chamber (Residential Property) (1999)

 First-tier Tribunal Judge (fee paid), Health Education and Social Care Chamber (Care Standards) (2018)

 Co-author, Neighbours and the Law: Pugh-Smith, Sinclair & Upton (Sweet & Maxwell – 3rd, 4th & 5th editions – 2001, 2006 & 2009)

 On this site :